Arbroath F.C.: Recent history

 Season 2013–14 was disastrous.
 After an average start, a run of 14 games without a win saw the Red Lichties end up bottom of the pile on 31 points and automatically relegated.
 The attack-minded and purist emphasis of manager Sheerin, who continued as player-manager, meant most fans stayed supportive.
 Some poor signings were costly.
 The Red Lichties thus experienced their fourth relegation in 11 years.
 Sheerin left Gayfield Park in June 2014 to take up a post with the Under-20 side at Aberdeen.
 Allan Moore was subsequently appointed with Todd Lumsden as assistant.
 On Sunday, 12 April 2015, after a string of poor results in which the side only won once in 16 games, Moore was relieved of his duties as Manager and Lumsden took the helm.
-The team had been sitting at the top of the table by eight points in December but ended up finishing third and subsequently lost 3–2 on aggregate to Queens Park in the Play Off Semifinal.
+The team had been sitting at the top of the table by eight points in December but ended up finishing third and subsequently lost 3–2 on aggregate to Queens Park in the play-off semi-final.

 The team performed poorly under the management of Todd Lumsden in season 2015–16 which was reflected by a lowly league position.
 With relegation into the Highland League a real threat, Lumsden was sacked in March 2016.
 Dick Campbell was then appointed and was able to steer the team to safety, finishing 9th and ahead of East Stirlingshire who were subsequently relegated after losing the play off to Lowland League champions Edinburgh City.

 The 2016–17 season saw a massive turnaround under the helm of Campbell.
 They spent much of the season in second place behind Forfar Athletic and in early February were 11 points behind their Angus neighbours after a 1–0 defeat by the Loons at Gayfield Park.
 The Red Lichties however clawed that difference back and after the penultimate game of the season's 3–2 win against Elgin City, found themselves a point ahead at the top of the table with an away match against Stirling Albion remaining.
 An astonishing 1200 fans travelled to Forthbank to witness a 1–1 draw but with Forfar unexpectedly losing at home to Annan 4–2, the title was secured.